 This means I may have 500 other symptoms/capabilities that are different than yours.

 This does not mean I’m any less of a person than you are.

 My name is Kerry, and regardless of what PDD-NOS means or doesn’t mean, autism can’t define me, I define autism.
 I can only hope those individuals, regardless of being autistic or not can define their lives and their journeys in the way they see it.

 She told me that even after explaining to him who I was and what autism was, she wanted him to know that above all else, autism didn’t define him; that he was going to be the best Anthony he could be and that no matter what, he was going to be loved by her.

 The gift she gave me that day was something that will always stay with me.
 One year later, I am still in awe of her.
 I hope we all can see autism in a way that is similar to hers.
 No matter the journey a person with autism is on, he or she deserves to be loved each and every day and accepted for whom he or she is.
 We all have strengths and we all have weaknesses, but we are all people.
-If we can pay this forward and share this gift, this message of unconditional love for 2014 and beyond, there will be many bright days ahead in our community.
+If we can pay this forward and share this gift, this message of unconditional love, there will be many bright days ahead in our community.

 You can read more of our In Our Own Word entries here.
 If you have a story you'd like to share for the series please email us at InOurOwnWords@autismspeaks.org.